-Judges will NOT adjudicate any production in which they are a member of the company’s board of directors.
+Judges will NOT adjudicate any production in which they are a member of the company’s Board of Directors.

 Artistic Directors, Co-Artistic Directors or production company administrators will not be eligible to adjudicate their own production.

 Judges will recuse themselves from adjudicating a production if they have any bias (moral and/or ethical) toward the selection or the content of a play.
-Judges will recuse themselves from adjudicating a production if they have ANY bias toward the production or the production company.

 Judges will maintain a low profile at the productions they attend.
 Judges are asked not to identify themselves as ATAC judges to other theatre patrons, to members of the company, or to media representatives.

 Judges will not discuss their ratings with actors, directors, company administrators, or other ATAC judges.

 Judges will not discuss their opinions with other judges unless the other judges have seen the production and turned in their ballot.

 ** Any judge found not abiding by the Code of Ethics will be dismissed and their ballots not counted.
-If this dismissal results in elimination of a production, then consideration will be on a case by case basis.
+If this dismissal results in elimination of a production, then consideration will be on a case-by-case basis.
 All ballots are tabulated by a certified accountant who scrutinizes anomalies and recommends eliminations when deemed appropriate.